saifniaz/csci3055u-project-template/README.md

 ## About the standard library

-> _Give some examples of the functions and data structures
-> offered by the standard library_.

 Implementation of the standard library are found in Swift repository, under the subdirectory of stdlib/public.
 Standard library includes a number of data types, protocols, collections that describes protocols, algorithm that operates on protocols and low-level primitives.
 The Swift standard library are subdivided into more components, such as:

 -	Standard library core: The core library includes all types of data, protocols, functions and many more.
 For example: Int and Double for data types.